Lewis Duncan (2004-2014)

 Description

-Lewis M. Duncan is a physicist, academic leader, and former president of Rollins College, where he served from 2004 to 2014.
+Lewis M. Duncan is a physicist, academic leader, and the fourteenth president of Rollins College serving in that distinguished role from 2004 to 2014.
 During his decade-long tenure, he guided the College to sustained national recognition, including maintaining its top ranking among regional universities in the South by U.S. News & World Report.
-Under his leadership, Rollins became a leading producer of Fulbright Scholars, expanded international enrollment, launched new academic programs, and significantly increased its endowment and fundraising success.
+Under his leadership, Rollins became a leading producer of Fulbright Scholars, expanded international enrollment, launched new academic programs that increased enrollment and the college’s financial health, and significantly increased endowment and fundraising dollars.

 Duncan holds bachelor’s degrees in physics and mathematics, as well as a master’s and Ph.D. in space physics, all from Rice University.
 An internationally recognized expert in space plasma physics and radiophysics, he has remained active in research and teaching throughout his career.
 He is also known for his work on the societal and ethical implications of emerging technologies and has contributed to national conversations on science policy, educational reform, and international security.

-A member of honor societies including Phi Beta Kappa and Sigma Xi, Duncan is also an Associated Fellow of the United Nations Institute for Training and Research, supporting global applications of satellite technology through UNOSAT.
-His accolades include the Alan Berman Research Publication Award from the Naval Research Laboratory.
+A member of honor societies including Phi Beta Kappa and Sigma Xi, Duncan is also an Associated Fellow of the United Nations Institute for Training and Research and the recipient of the Alan Berman Research Publication Award from the Naval Research Laboratory.
+After his time at Rollins, Duncan served as Provost of the U.S. Naval War College, the top civilian academic post at a premier institution for military education.

 First Year of Presidency